hexnickk/archer/README.md

 # Installation

-Was tested only on Arch linux
+Was tested on Arch Linux and Macbook

 ```
-npm install
+# install dependencies
+yarn
 ```

 ## For Arch Linux users